 9. The ants go marching.

 Ants are very much attracted to peony buds, but it’s an old wives’ tale that they do anything to make the buds bloom.
 They’re there to collect a sweet substance that the peony buds exude.
-The ants don’t harm peonies in any way, nor do they seem to help them; the assumption that ants help to pollinate peonies was observed, by a group of Spanish botanists in 1999, to be wrong.
+The ants don’t harm the flowers in any way, nor do they seem to help them; the assumption that ants help to pollinate peonies was observed by a group of Spanish botanists in 1999 to be wrong.

 10. Peonies in Asia.

 In Japan, tree peonies are called “the king of flowers” and herbaceous peonies are called “the prime minister of flowers”.
 In China, extracts from the plants have been used medicinally for 3,000 years to treat wounds, pain and spasms.
 It is a traditional symbol of China and, in a 1994 poll, it was voted to be the national flower; the designation is not official, though, because it has never been ratified by the Chinese government.

 Pegasus Publications Inc.